By Wasatch Crest Residential Program Operations Director Becky Wheelock

-Wasatch Crest’s Alumni Coordinator, Becky Wheelock, shares her recovery story.
+Wasatch Crest’s residential program operations director, Becky Wheelock, shares her recovery story.
 You can watch her tell her story and read her full narrative below.

 Drugs had slowly taken over my life and before I knew it, I couldn’t hold a job, pay my bills, and had to sell my house.
 At one point, I wrecked my car and fled from the scene with my 12-year-old son.